 If you read my section on ‘Do I Need a Business Plan’ and followed those steps, you are now ready for the next step in this process.
 Hopefully two important barriers have been breached in your quest to be the next new business.
 First, you have answered the most important questions of who am I and is this what I truly want to do.
 Secondly, you have jotted down some basic answers to a few straight forward questions and the answers have not deterred you from your quest.

-Now, after talking with a lot of folks, you have formulated some questions you don’t know the answers to.
-So, you need to do some research.
+After talking with a lot of folks, you have formulated some questions you don’t know the answers to.
+You need to do some research.
 Let me start out by saying that the internet is NOT the best source for information and what you read is not always the truth.
 Given this, it’s time to hit the books.

 Now you have to research three areas to gain a real understanding of your business potential:

 - Customers – how many and how much money is available?

 - Competition – how many and can competition come from other alternatives?